fhmjones/fhmjones.github.io/_sources/git-intro.md

 nothing to commit, working tree clean
 ```

+---

 That is all we'll cover here.
-For more comprehensive introductions and tutorials see the table of recommendations near the top of this page.
+For more comprehensive introductions and tutorials see the table of recommendations below.
 For reference, here are all of the git commands used in this tutorial.

 `git config --global user.name "Max Planck" ` =  assign your name to your git repository (only do this once when you install git)